simonw/datasette-ripgrep/README.md

 }
 ```

+Now run Datasette using `datasette -m metadata.json`.
 The plugin will add an interface at `/-/ripgrep` for running searches.

-## Configuration
+## Plugin configuration

 The `"path"` configuration is required.
 Optional extra configuration options are: